Sticky Cannabis vs. Dry Cannabis: What’s the Difference?

 Before Adult Use and Medical Use were legal in certain U.S. states, the illegitimate market was responsible for all cannabis consumption.
 During the years of cannabis prohibition, illegitimate market cultivators neglected proper curing and drying for three reasons:

-- Moist cannabis is confused with sticky cannabis: Because stickier cannabis is associated with higher potency, illegitimate market cultivators can trick their clientele into thinking improperly dried and cured cannabis is sticky.
+• Moist cannabis is confused with sticky cannabis: Because stickier cannabis is associated with higher potency, illegitimate market cultivators can trick their clientele into thinking improperly dried and cured cannabis is sticky.
 The exact opposite is true.
-Wet or moist cannabis has less cannabinoids and terpenes, with a harsher smoke.
+Wet or moist cannabis has fewer cannabinoids and terpenes, with a harsher smoke.

 As legal cannabis cultivators overtake the illegitimate market, some cannabis buyers mistake properly dried and cured flower for stale, non-sticky, or old.
-Users that grew accustomed to the wet cannabis from the illegitimate market are especially likely to make this mistake.
+Users who grew accustomed to wet cannabis from the illegitimate market are especially likely to make this mistake.

-On the other extreme, overly dry cannabis flower can have a huge effect on the cannabis quality.
+On the other extreme, overly dry cannabis flower can have a huge effect on the cannabis quality as well.

 Why is Some Cannabis Sticky?